Skip to main content

 Social Media Account Operators (Facebook & Twitter)

-For precise monitoring on Facebook and Twitter, you can use the source_name: or source_username: operators.
-These operators will monitor your search query on specific social media accounts that interest you.
+For precise monitoring on Facebook and Twitter, you can use the source_username operator.
+This operators will monitor your search query on specific social media accounts that interest you.

 --